Introduction to Bacon & the Art of Living

 Three brothers came to South Africa from this small border town.
-Adolph (Adolf), the oldest was born in 1674, Andres Cornelsen, born in 1676 and Johannes, born around 1706.
-Their father, Albert Cornelsen, was a peasant from the Danish/German border town, Tønder.
+Adolph (Adolf), the oldest, was born in 1674, Andres Cornelsen was born in 1676, and Johannes was born around 1706.
+Their father, Albert Cornelsen, was a peasant from the Danish/German border town Tønder.

 Tønder is a farming community surrounded by unspoiled lowlands and marshland that became famous for its lace industry.
-Andres Cornelsen was not the oldest but took the lead to go to Cape Town.
-He was endowed with an unusual mix of courage and an appreciation for adventure and leadership.
+Andres Cornelsen was not the oldest but took the lead in going to Cape Town.
+He had an unusual mix of courage and an appreciation for adventure and leadership.

-In Amsterdam, he joined the VOC, probably solely motivated by economic hardship.
+He joined the VOC in Amsterdam, probably solely motivated by economic hardship.
 He was employed on the VOC ship, “Huis te Bijweg,” bound for the Cape of Good Hope.
 He was listed as “Andres Cornelsen from Tonder”, and at the Cape, he adopted the surname “Van Tonder.”
 (3)

-He sailed from Amsterdam on 9 May 1699 and arrived at the Cape of Good Hope on 21 Oct 1699.
-Shortly after his arrival, he was given freedom from his employment to the company and allowed to choose between the life of a farmer or doing an apprenticeship.
+He sailed from Amsterdam on May 9, 1699, and arrived at the Cape of Good Hope on October 21, 1699.
+Shortly after his arrival, he was released from his employment with the company and allowed to choose between the life of a farmer or an apprenticeship.
 He wisely chose the latter.
 Being a free farmer was an extremely hard life.

 Vrijburgers (free citizens) were given contracts to farm along the Liesbeeck River.
-Here they ‘put forth their hands to work’ under unimaginably harsh conditions.
+Here, they ‘put forth their hands to work’ under unimaginably harsh conditions.
 They were mostly illiterate, with little or no knowledge of farming.
 They were to plant clops ‘without delay’ along with the odd vine cutting that Van Riebeeck, the Dutch Governor, forced on them.
-The crops they planted had to be different from what was already under cultivation by the company.
+The crops they planted had to be different from the company’s already under cultivation.

-High on their agenda would have been to urgently build themselves some sort of shelter for protection against the elements and lions, leopards, and other predators.
+High on their agenda would have been urgently building shelter for protection against the elements and lions, leopards, and other predators.
 The Khoi were also taking up arms, rightfully angry at being pushed off their traditional grazing lands.

-The VOC paid the vrijburghers barely enough for them to settle their ‘start-up loans’ let alone make any profit.
-Almost 190 men were given their Letters of Freedom over a five-year period by Jan van Riebeeck and of these, fewer than three were left by May 1662.
+The VOC paid the vrijburghers barely enough for them to settle their ‘start-up loans’, let alone make any profit.
+Almost 190 men were given their Letters of Freedom over five years by Jan van Riebeeck, and of these, fewer than three were left by May 1662.
 Some passed away, some ran away, and many opted to re-apply for employment with the VOC.
-These burgers all discovered that ‘freedom’ actually meant living in abject poverty.
-Cleverly, Andres Cornelsen decided to become a miller instead (3), avoiding much of these hardships.
+These burgers all discovered that ‘freedom’ meant living in abject poverty.
+Cleverly, Andres Cornelsen became a miller instead (3), avoiding many hardships.

-His brothers soon followed him to the Cape and together, they became the clan heads of the Van Tonder’s of South Africa.
-So it happened that my voyage to Denmark became a journey back to the land of my forefathers.
+His brothers soon followed him to the Cape and became the clan heads of the Van Tonders of South Africa.
+So, my voyage to Denmark became a journey back to the land of my forefathers.

-It was deeply meaningful that I returned to their land to gain knowledge that they developed, and we are now in need of our new home at the tip of Africa, to sustain ourselves and ensure our survival.
-I did not yet know how they would help us to learn an English bacon-curing technique, but I decided to trust my new hosts on this point.
+It was deeply meaningful that I returned to their land to gain knowledge that they developed, and we now need our new home at the tip of Africa to sustain ourselves and ensure our survival.
+I did not know how they would help us learn an English bacon-curing technique, but I decided to trust my new hosts.

-Arriving at the free harbour of Copenhagen was impressive.
+Arriving at Copenhagen’s free harbour was impressive.
 There were enormous cranes and every conceivable equipment for the handling of goods.
 Commodities were loaded and offloaded.
-Cotton, petroleum, corn from New York and pork from Chicago.
+Cotton, petroleum, and corn are from New York, and pork is from Chicago.
 (4)

-They tell me that 35 000 sailing vessels and steamers land at this harbour each year.
-The day we arrived in Copenhagen, there were steamers from around the world.
+They tell me that 35,000 sailing vessels and steamers land at this harbour yearly.
+The day we arrived in Copenhagen, there were steamers worldwide.
 Many were from Russia, three from England, three from Germany, one from the West Indies, one from South America, and one was leaving port for Greenland.
 (4)

 The number of people milling around on the peer intimidated me.
 It felt like there were more people than the total number living in Cape Town.
 I stood a bit sheepishly aside, observing the commotion.
 Soon, most of the just over two hundred passengers and their welcoming parties left, leaving the crew and dock workers to get stuck into the task of offloading the steamer.

-Andreas was the young friend of the spice trader Oscar and I met at the Mount Bay Hotel on Pritchard Street in Johannesburg.
-Soon we were travelling on the city tram and then by train to his home on the outskirts of Copenhagen.
+Andreas was the young friend of the spice trader whom Oscar and I met at the Mount Bay Hotel on Pritchard Street in Johannesburg.
+Soon, we were travelling on the city tram and then by train to his home on the outskirts of Copenhagen.

-My first impression of Copenhagen is that it is clean and very orderly.
-Andreas tells me that almost 500 000 people live here.
+My first impression of Copenhagen was that it was clean and very orderly.
+Andreas tells me that almost 500,000 people live here.
 I was mesmerised by the magnificently constructed buildings.
-I learned later from people who travel a lot that not even in Amsterdam are there such beautiful buildings.
+I learned later from people who travel a lot that not even in Amsterdam are such beautiful buildings.
 (4)

-They solved the problem of keeping the city clean by employing the poor brilliantly as teams of able-body paupers, wearing black clothes and wooden shoes, who clean the many city squares.
+They solved the problem of keeping the city clean by employing the poor as teams of able-bodied paupers wearing black clothes and wooden shoes who cleaned the many city squares.
 Each man carries a watering can and a huge broom.
 Regiments of these men perform this function at regular intervals.
 (4)